 St Patrick’s Day is also celebrated around the world with buildings going green and in non-Covid years marches and bands all over the world usually celebrate this Irish day.

-In Ireland a few places are also associated with Saint Patrick, although many of these the Irish have inherited as part of a broader narrative of Saint Patrick, originating from later traditions and circumstances.
+In Ireland a few places are also associated with Saint Patrick.
+Many of these the Irish have inherited as part of a broader narrative of Saint Patrick, originating from later traditions and circumstances.
 This includes Croagh Patrick, the mountain in the west of Ireland which overlooks Clew Bay in County Mayo.
 The mountain is renowned for its Patrician Pilgrimage in honour of Saint Patrick’s fast on the summit for forty days during Lent in 441 AD.

 Croagh Patrick (locally known as the Reek)

-This mountain, which rises to a height of 765 metre, draws thousands of pilgrims each year who make the trek to the top on the last Sunday in July, also called Reek Sunday, an annual day of pilgrimage in Ireland.
+This mountain, which rises to a height of 765 metre, draws thousands of pilgrims each year who make the trek to the top.
+This annual day of pilgrimage in Ireland happens on the last Sunday in July, also called Reek Sunday.
 It is estimated that during normal years around one million people climb this mountain every year.

 We as a family climbed the mountain during our stay in County Mayo over the Christmas holidays some years ago.